-In the previous section, we got a general overview of the application flow when you’re building peaps.
-Now it’s time to understand a bit about how to structure your peap by choosing a Nym client.
+In the previous section, we got a general overview of the application flow when you’re building Nym-enabled apps.
+Now it’s time to understand a bit about how to structure your app by choosing a Nym client.

 A large proportion of the Nym mixnet’s functionality is implemented client-side, including:

-In the next few sections we will discuss how to integrate Nym clients into your peaps.
+In the next few sections we will discuss how to integrate Nym clients into your apps.

-You need to choose which one you want incorporate into your peap.
-Which one you use will depend largely on your preferred programming style and the purpose of your peap.
+You need to choose which one you want incorporate into your app.
+Which one you use will depend largely on your preferred programming style and the purpose of your app.

 All Nym client packages present basically the same capabilities to the privacy application developer.
 They need to run as a persistent process in order to stay connected and ready to receive any incoming messages from their gateway nodes.
-They register and authenticate to gateways, and encrypt Sphinx packets, according to the Nym Gateway Protocol (NGP).
+They register and authenticate to gateways, and encrypt Sphinx packets.